 I was a new wife.
 He was my new husband.
 And I returned his Christmas gift.

 But here’s the thing.
 You weren’t the one spending.
-It wasn’t your purchase.
-You didn’t shop for the jewelry box.
+You didn’t buy jewelry box.
 He did.

 And yes, of course he said that you could take it back.
 He did that because he’s a great guy.
 But did you see that little searching look in his eye, when you opened his gift?
 Did you see how he watched you, carefully measuring your reaction, as you pulled the paper away from the box?
 He wasn’t looking at the price tag.
 He was looking at you.
 He was loving you, and trying to please you.

-Now, you don’t know something about yourself that I do.
+Now, here’s something that you don’t yet know about yourself.
 You’re a Control Girl.
 You naturally gravitate toward wanting to control.
-And gifts are one of those things in life that you can’t totally control.
-You don’t know what will be under the paper.
-You aren’t there at the check out.
+And guess what?
+Gifts are one of those things in life that you can’t control.
+You don’t know what will be under the wrapping paper.
+You can’t control what he’ll buy.

-Oh, you can try to control.
-And sadly, you will.
+That won’t stop you from trying, though.
 In the coming years, you will return so many gifts that your sweet husband will lose heart and quit trying so hard.
-He’ll just go to the store and buy the exact thing you circled in the sale ad, wrap it up, and hope to see you smile.
+He’ll just go to the store and buy whatever you circled in the sale ad, wrap it up, and hope to see you smile.
 But by reducing him to a circled-ad gift buyer, you stamp out some of the glowing embers of Christmas.

-My advice to you is this: Keep the jewelry box.
+Here’s my advice: Keep the jewelry box.
 Keep the sparkle in his eye.
 Enjoy his choice, and let him choose how much to spend on it.
-Don’t be a Control Girl on Christmas morning!
+Don’t be a Christmas Control Girl!
 Be a cheerful, grateful wife, and let yourself delight in your husband’s gift!
-By doing so, you’ll be a delight to him–both on Christmas Day and the days following, as well.
+By doing so, you’ll be a delight to him–both on Christmas Day and the days following, as well.”